anhdau185/application-infrastructure/docs/auth-service/workflows.md

 # Auth Service Workflows

-This doc presents complete, step-by-step, easy-to-follow workflows for developing, deploying, and monitoring the Auth Service.
+This doc presents complete, step-by-step, easy-to-follow workflows to develop, deploy, and monitor the Auth Service.

 ## Local Development